jupyter/notebook/docs/source/notebook.md

 ## Searching

-Jupyter Notebook has an intelligent built-in search plugin for finding text within a notebook or other document, which uses the {kbd}`Ctrl-F` shortcut by default.
+Jupyter Notebook has a special built-in search plugin for finding text within a notebook or other document, which uses the {kbd}`Ctrl-F` shortcut by default.

-Your browser's `find` function will give unexpected results because it doesn't have access to the full content of a document, but you can still use your browser find function from the browser menu if you want, or you can disable the intelligent search shortcut using the Advanced Settings Editor.
+Your browser's `find` function will give unexpected results because it doesn't have access to the full content of a document (by default), but you can still use your browser find function from the browser menu if you want, or you can disable the built-in search shortcut using the Advanced Settings editor.

+Alternatively, you can disable windowed notebook rendering to expose the full document content to the browser at the expense of performance.

 ## Plotting